Dave Mason: Session work

-Mason appears on the Rolling Stones' 1968 album Beggars Banquet, playing the Shehnai and bass drum on Street Fighting Man.
-Mason's connection was Jimmy Miller, who served as producer for the Stones and Traffic.
 In 1969–1970, Mason toured with Delaney and Bonnie and Friends, along with Eric Clapton and George Harrison.
 Mason appears on George Harrison's 1970 solo set All Things Must Pass.
-In 1970, Mason was slated to be the second guitarist for Derek and the Dominos.
-He played on their early studio sessions, including the Phil Spector production of "Tell the Truth", which was later withdrawn from sale (and is now a collectors item).
-He also played at their first gig at the London Lyceum but left the group soon after that.
-He co-wrote the song "Big Thirst" on Oh How We Danced, by Jim Capaldi (Mason's bandmate in the Hellions, Deep Feeling, and Traffic), and played the guitar solo on "Don't Be a Hero".
+In 1970, Mason played on early studio sessions for Derek and the Dominos, including the Phil Spector production of "Tell the Truth", which was released on Eric Clapton's 1988 box set Crossroads.
+He played at their first gig at the London Lyceum but left the group soon after that.
+For fellow Traffic member Jim Capaldi's 1971 album Oh How We Danced, he co-wrote "Big Thirst" and played harmonica, and played the guitar solo on "Don't Be a Hero".